Jens Cajuste: Loans to Ipswich Town

+Loan to Málaga

+On 1 September 2026, Cajuste joined La Liga side Málaga on a one-year loan deal.

 International career

 On 4 November 2020, Cajuste was called up to the Sweden national team for their friendly game against Denmark and UEFA Nations League games against Croatia and France.
 He made his international debut in a 2–0 loss against Denmark on 12 November 2020.

 Cajuste was called up for a major tournament for the first time when he was included in Sweden's 26-man squad for UEFA Euro 2020.